openmobilityfoundation/mobility-data-specification/jurisdiction/README.md

 ## Distribution

 Jurisdictions can be served by agencies through the following REST API, or via [flat-files](#flat-files).
+Agencies may choose to make the endpoints public and non-authenticated.

 ### REST